 - SVG (Scalable Vector Graphic) standard vector file format and can be opened and edited in most major design software.

 - EPS (Encapsulated Postscript) - This type of vector file has now become a bit outdated, however, some print companies who are using older technologies request this type of file.

-QUICK TIP: If you're designing your own logo and are planning to print it, you might want to consider hiring a designer to create a vector logo for you.
+QUICK TIP: If you're designing your own logo and are planning to print it, you should have a designer create a vector logo for you.
 Otherwise, your logo may print blurry or pixellated, which doesn't look very professional.

 To help you get a better idea of how a vector logo is created in Adobe Illustrator, here's a quick visual:

 As part of any standard logo design process, most designers draw out your logo in a program called Adobe Illustrator (software used to make vector art.)
 Once the design is finished, the designer then converts it into a vector logo by expanding all of the text and shapes and converting them into outlines.